 Assisting Our Clients to Remain in Compliance

 The increase in state laws surrounding the use of background checks for employment is creating a challenge for employers to maintain a process that is in compliance.
-Justifacts wants to assist our clients by providing enhancements to our system that help to identify when the background screening process needs to be altered based on laws or regulations.
+Justifacts wants to assist our clients by providing enhancements to our system that help to identify when the background screening process needs altered based on laws or regulations.

 Justifacts is reviewing state laws in all 50 states to identify areas where we can provide enhancements to our system that will assist our clients in meeting this challenge.
 This includes: